feeshy/ingress-tools/README.md

-# Ingress Toolsulator PWA
+# Ingress Tools PWA

-An Ingress Toolsulator implemented with PWA (Progress Web Apps), which has the ability to run completely offline.
+Ingress Tools implemented with PWA (Progress Web Apps), which has the ability to run completely offline.

 So far, there is only a portal range calculator for planning long distance links.